shantdashjian/shantdashjian.github.io/content/post/cloud-native-vs-microservices/index.md

-The experienced [Thomas Vitale](https://www.linkedin.com/in/vitalethomas/) emphasizes that the book is about building cloud native application, and not necessarily about microservices.
+The experienced [Thomas Vitale](https://www.linkedin.com/in/vitalethomas/) emphasizes that the book is about building cloud native applications, and not necessarily about microservices.
 He points out that he adopts a **service-based** architectural style.
 He explains that this allows for services of any size: small, big, and everything in between.
 I inferred from it that a system built using the microservices-based architectural style must consist of all small/micro services.